Sponsored by Elderton Homes

 Without a doubt, one of the best decisions we made was to knock down our old house and build new but if we had our time again, there are a few things we’d do differently.
-As owner builders, we didn’t have the expert direction of a builder to guide us or the comfort of a contract that locked in costs – let’s just say it was a steep learning curve (project managing the build and getting trades to turn up was a nightmare) and we completely blew our budget along the way!
+As owner builders, we didn’t have the expert direction of a builder to guide us or tell us what to do before undertaking a knock down rebuild.
+As such, let’s just say it was a steep learning curve (project managing the build and getting trades to turn up was a nightmare) and we completely blew our budget along the way!

 That’s why today I’ve invited Greg Hendy, Design Manager from Elderton Homes, to share 8 things you need to know before undertaking a knock down rebuild.